Graph Search Trees and the Intermezzo Problem: The Intermezzo Problem

-The MCP was shown to be \W-hard by Fellows et al.~\cite{fellows2009param}.
-In fact, in \cite{cygan2015param, lokshtanov2011lower} the authors show the following result. \begin{theorem}[Cygan et al.~\cite{cygan2015param}, Lokshtanov et al.~\cite{lokshtanov2011lower}] Under the assumption of the Exponential Time Hypothesis, there is no $f(k) n^{o(k)}$ time algorithm for the Multicolor Clique Problem for any computable function $f$. \end{theorem} We present an \FPT-reduction from the MCP to the General Intermezzo problem.
-Then, \cref{lemma:general-to-normal} implies such a reduction also for the Intermezzo problem.
+The MCP was shown to be \W-hard by Pietrzak~\cite{zbMATH02092872} and independently by Fellows et~al.~\cite{fellows2009param}.
+In fact, in \cite{cygan2015param, lokshtanov2011lower} the authors show the following result. \begin{theorem}[Cygan et al.~\cite{cygan2015param}, Lokshtanov et al.~\cite{lokshtanov2011lower}] Under the assumption of the Exponential Time Hypothesis, there is no $f(k) n^{o(k)}$ time algorithm for the Multicolored Clique Problem for any computable function $f$ where $n$ is the number of vertices of the given graph. \end{theorem} We give an \FPT-reduction from the MCP to the General Intermezzo problem parameterized by the width of $\pi(C)$. \Cref{lemma:general-to-normal} implies such a reduction also for the Intermezzo problem.

 Let $G$ be an instance of the MCP with $k$ colors.
 W.l.o.g. we may assume that every color class has exactly $q$ elements, i.e., we assume that $V(G) = \{v^i_p~|~1 \leq i \leq k, 1 \leq p \leq q\}$.
 In the following, we construct an equivalent instance $(A,C)$ for the General Intermezzo problem.

 First we describe the set $A$.
 For every $i \in \{1,\dots, k\}$ and every $p \in \{1,\dots,q\}$, we define the set $U^i_p := \{u^i_{p,j}~|~0 \leq j \leq k\}$.
 The set $U^i$ is defined as $U^i := \bigcup_{1 \leq p \leq q} U^i_p$.
 Now set $A$ is defined as follows.